Zarokka/invoicing/README.md

 Contains an empty sqlite db and a node based CLI to add and generate invoices.

+#### What does it do?

+- asks if new invoice should be generated
+    - asks for biller (must exist in db)
+    - asks for customer (must exist in db)
+    - asks for invoice id (gives a suggestion)
+    - asks for invoice date (default today)
+    - asks for time frame (default last month)
+    - asks for items (must exist in db) and quantity
+    - exports the invoice to html and pdf

+- or if existing invoice should be exported
+    - exports the invoice to html and pdf

 #### Usage

 - Copy invoice.sqlite to a location of your choice.